-Monte Carlo studies indicate that approximately 7% of $t\bar{t}$ lepton + 4 jets events are from the wrong decay mode and of order 50% of the events have at least one of the four highest- $P_T$ jets from gluon radiation.
+The size of these effects depends somewhat on the details of the event selection.
+In the CDF analysis, Monte Carlo studies indicate that approximately 7% of $t\bar{t}$ lepton + 4 jets events are from the wrong decay mode, and of order 50% of the events have at least one of the four highest $P_T$ jets from gluon radiation.
 In the remaining events, the combination with the lowest $\chi^2$ corresponds to the correct parton-jet assignments only about one half of the times.

-Constrained fits to incorrect parton-jet assignments or to $t\bar{t}$ events from the wrong decay mode in general yield incorrect values of $M{top}$ .
+Constrained fits to incorrect parton-jet assignments or to $t\bar{t}$ events from the wrong decay mode, in general yield incorrect values of $M{top}$ .
 The CDF and D0 groups have chosen to deal with the problem of combinatorics in slightly different ways.
 In the CDF analysis, only the lowest $\chi^2$ combination in a given event is considered.
-In the D0 analysis, the top-quark mass for a given event is taken as the $\chi^2$ weighted average of all combinations (up to three) that have acceptable values of $\chi^2$ .
+In the D0 analysis, the top quark mass for a given event is taken as the $\chi^2$ -weighted average of all combinations (up to three) that have acceptable values of $\chi^2$ .
 The advantage of the D0 approach is that the $M{top}$ value for a given event is more stable under small changes in the measurements or the fitting procedure.
-These changes can cause the fit to converge to a different jet-parton configuration, and they result in a value of $M{top}$ that can be considerably different from the original.
+These changes can cause the fit to converge to a different jet-parton configuration, and result in a value of $M{top}$ which can be considerably different from the original.

-Wrong combinations result in a significant broadening of the expected mass resolution (see Fig. 95).
-In CDF, the mass resolution for the correct jet assignment is expected to be 12 GeV/ $c^2$ .
-As a result of gluon radiation and wrong parton-jet assignments, the mass resolution is a factor of 2 worse, with significant non-Gaussian tails.
+Wrong combinations result in a significant broadening of the expected mass resolution, see Fig. 95.
+In CDF, the mass resolution for the correct jet assignment is expected to be $12~{\rm GeV/c^2}$ .
+As a result of gluon radiation and wrong parton-jet assignments, the mass resolution is a factor of two worse, with significant non-Gaussian tails.
 Very similar results have also been reported by the D0 collaboration.

-Despite the effects of gluon radiation and the high

-probability to choose a wrong combination, the peak in the mass distribution of Monte Carlo events is not shifted significantly (see Fig. 95).
-This is partly because of order one half of the wrong combinations involve interchange of one of the quarks from W decay (q or $\overline{q}$ ) with the b from the hadronic top decay ( $b_1$ , see Fig. 93).
-For this class of events, the reconstructed top-mass distribution is broader but still peaks at the correct value.
+Despite the effects of gluon radiation and the high probability to choose a wrong combination, the peak in the mass distribution of Monte Carlo events is not shifted significantly, (see Fig. 95).
+This is partly because of order one-half of the wrong combinations involve interchange of one of the quarks from W decay $(q \text{ or } \bar{q})$ with the b from the hadronic top decay $(b_1$ , see Fig. 93).
+For this class of events, the reconstructed top mass distribution is broader but still peaks at the correct value.

 It may be possible to reduce the effect of wrong combinations by including more information in the event fitting procedure.
-Examples of additional pieces of information that could be included are the expected angular distributions derived from the V-A structure of the topquark decay or the rapidity distributions of top quarks predicted by the $t\bar{t}$ cross-section calculation (Kondo, 1991; Goldstein, Sliwa, and Dalitz, 1993).
+Examples of additional pieces of information that could be included are the expected angular distributions derived from the V-A structure of the top quark decay or the rapidity distributions of top quarks predicted by the $t\bar{t}$ cross-section